 What people are really looking for is a continued usage of characters and environments that they have already fallen in love with and familiar with in something new.
-In other words, they’re looking for whatever scraps they can find that were written by the original authors of the stories they loved.
+In other words, they look for whatever scraps they can find written by the original authors of the stories they loved.
 But guess what?
 There’s likely next to nothing left.
 The writer finished.
-It’s being continued by someone else.
+Someone else continued it.
 They’ve read it all.
 There’s nothing new to see.

 Think about it.
 Isn’t that why you’re writing fan fiction?
-You’re a huge fan and there’s nothing left for you to do, but speculate and create your own stories based on the things you love because that’s the only way it will really continue.
+You’re a huge fan and there’s nothing left for you to do, but speculate.
+All you can do is create your own stories based on the things you love.
+Why?
+Because that’s the only way it will really continue.
 So rather than writing a “fan fiction” which as I said before, implies poorly written ‘he said, she said, this happened’ nonsense, why not write a story?

 Why not write something truly good that takes a little bit of effort?
 Maybe a lot of effort.
-But then if you put in a lot, guess what, none of that effort will be wasted, unlike that ‘he said, she said, this happened’ nonsense that the internet spews out every day.
-Instead, you’ll be rewarded with something that you yourself will actually want to read over and over again and something that reminds yourself of why you love the original the way you do.
+But then if you put in a lot, guess what?
+None of that effort is wasted.
+Unlike that ‘he said, she said, this happened’ nonsense that the internet spews out every day, it will make sense.
+Instead, you will reward yourself with something that you yourself will actually want to read over and over again.
+You’ll have something that reminds yourself of why you love the original the way you do.
 Why?
 Because again, it will be a story.
-It will be imaginative and invoke the same or at least a similar sense of adventure that the original did when you took part in it the first time.
-It will be whole.
+It will be imaginative.
+It will invoke the same or at least a similar sense of adventure that the original did when you took part in it the first time.
+Your writing will be whole.
 It will be complete.

 The Home Stretch:

-So hopefully this list provides you with a good starting point for not only getting some inspiration pumping in your brain, but also how to produce your best possible work while writing.
+So hopefully this list provides you with a good starting point.
+Not only getting some inspiration pumping in your brain, but also how to produce your best possible work while writing.
 Some of these are simple and easily overlooked.
 Some of them require more effort than others.
 But all of them can help you in your quest to create the best fan fiction, and even original fiction, that you can.

-Try thinking of questions or problems never solved in the original story and then thinking of your own viable solutions.
+- Try thinking of questions or problems never solved in the original story.
+Then think of your own viable solutions for your fan fiction.